DGPLGWC/Agenda/Agenda/wk9-8Mar.md

   * Hint: `append` the title to the list
   * Hint: Print out your list when it reaches the length of 3
   * Hint: Use `break` after you print to break out of the `while` loop or else you will keep going on forever.
-* Everything you need to accomplish this is here: Try it out!
+* Everything you need to accomplish this is here in the Follow Along listed below:
+* Try it out!
+You got this!
 Dont be afraid to fail :)

 ### Group Coding Exercise
 * Follow Along in Codester: Functions and Overview of Core4